mmatyas/pegasus-docs/docs/user-guide/meta-sources.md

 *Available on: Android*

 It just works.
 Installed and launchable apps will appear in Pegasus just like with any other Android launcher.
 Note that no metadata and assets are available at the time of writing; this will be improved in the future.

+## Skraper Assets

+*Available on: all platforms*

+Pegasus can recognize the assets ("media" directory) layout created by Skraper.
+Pegasus will look for assets in `[game directory]/skraper` and `[game directory]/media`, for the game directories set in the Settings menu.